silver13/wltoys_q282/README.md

 Move the pitch stick down 3 times within about 2 seconds.
 Needs to be done on a level surface.
 Saved so it only needs to be done once.
 You may need to use high rates in order to reach the treshold.

 ###Installation and Support
-Currently this port is covered by the it's own thread on rcgroups. http://www.rcgroups.com/forums/showthread.php?t=2634611#post34381034
+Currently this port is covered by the cg023 thread on rcgroups. http://www.rcgroups.com/forums/showthread.php?t=2634611#post34381034

 ###Wiki